conda-incubator/conda-store/docs/contributing.md

 # Contributing

+## Naming

+When refering to `conda-store` it should always be written all lowercase with a dash in between. `conda-store` should also be lowercase when beginning a sentence.

 ## Development

-Install the following dependencies before developing on Conda-Store.
+Install the following dependencies before developing on conda-store.

  - [docker](https://docs.docker.com/engine/install/)
  - [docker-compose](https://docs.docker.com/compose/install/)